Rahul7434/Update-Major-and-minor-version-of-postgreSQL/README.md

 Upgrade:

+stop the PostgreSQL service:

+sudo systemctl stop postgresql-16

 Install the new version using the package manager.
-For example:

 sudo yum update postgresql16

-Restart the PostgreSQL service:
+start the PostgreSQL service:

-sudo systemctl restart postgresql-16
+sudo systemctl start postgresql-16

 Validate: